kvnloughead/sb/README.md

 ## Configuration

-Create a config file (default: `~/.config/sb.yaml`) with the following structure or run `sb install` to generate one:
+Create a config file (default: `~/.config/sb.yaml`) with the following structure, or run `sb install` to generate one:

 Example: